aragon/hack/docs/guides-use-metamask.md

 # A couple of useful points

-While at this stage there's no need for you to understand everything about MetaMask, here are a couple of useful points.
+While at this stage there's no need for you to understand everything about Metamask, here are a couple of useful points.

 ### Selected networks